openlawteam/tribute-contracts/README.md

 ![laoland_hexagon_architecture](https://user-images.githubusercontent.com/708579/106510703-096a9880-64ae-11eb-8e48-3745e36a7b80.png)

 The main idea is to limit the access to the contracts according to each layer.
 External World (e.g: RPC clients) can access the core contracts only via Adapters, never directly.
 Every adapter contains all the necessary logic and data to update/change the state of the DAO in the DAORegistry Contract.
 A Core Contract tracks all the state changes of the DAO, and an Adapter tracks only the state changes in its own context.
-Extensions enhance the DAO capabilites, and simplify the Core Contract code.
+Extensions enhance the DAO capabilities, and simplify the Core Contract code.
 The information always flows from the External World to the Core Contracts, never the other way around.
 If a Core Contract needs external info, it must be provided by an Adapter and/or an Extension instead of calling External World directly.

 The are five main components in the LAO Land architecture: